Ecwid/ecwid-api-docs/includes/_add_to_cp.md

 * **Ecwid cannot reach the iframe URL** that you set up for your application either because it's unavailable or because it has restricted access.
 * **Browser blocks the document in iframe** because it loads over HTTP while the Control Panel is working over HTTPS (the ["mixed content"](https://developer.mozilla.org/en-US/docs/Security/MixedContent) issue).
 Please make sure you set an HTTPS URL as the iframe URL in the app settings.
 * **Ecwid Control Panel is restricted to load your app in iframe** because your app server responds with the "SAMEORIGIN" value in [X-Frame-Options](https://developer.mozilla.org/en-US/docs/Web/HTTP/X-Frame-Options) header.
+* **The application in the tab is not initialized**.
+Make sure you initialized the app with the proper namespace using the .init() method of [Ecwid JS SDK](http://api.ecwid.com/#ecwid-javascript-sdk).

 # Ecwid CSS Framework